asikander432000/web/README.md

 # web
-This is my first Git repo
+This is my first Git repo.
 Author- sikander Ali